TheofanisTsatsaronis/Light_Follower/README.md

 # Light_Follower
-A group project made with C and Microcontroller(PIC 16f690)
+A project made with C and Microcontroller(PIC 16f690)